xebialabs-community/xl-blueprints-community/README.md

 # XebiaLabs Blueprints

 Blueprint definitions for xl-cli.
-These files will be synced to [https://dist.xebialabs.com/public/blueprints/](https://dist.xebialabs.com/public/blueprints/) and can be used as xl-cli blueprint repository (set by default).
+These files will be synced to [https://xebialabs-community.github.io/xl-blueprints-community/](https://xebialabs-community.github.io/xl-blueprints-community/) and can be used as xl-cli blueprint repository (using `xl blueprint --blueprint-repository-url https://xebialabs-community.github.io/xl-blueprints-community/`).

 ## Blueprint Development